William Pitt the Younger: Reappointment

 In Uncorking Old Sherry (1805), Gillray caricatured Pitt uncorking a bottle of Sheridan that is bursting out with puns and invective.

 Pitt finally returned to the premiership on 10 May 1804.
 He had originally planned to form a broad coalition government, with both the Tories and Whigs under one government.
-But Pitt faced the opposition of George III to the inclusion of Fox, due to the king's dislike.
+But Pitt faced the opposition of George III to the inclusion of Fox, disliked by the king.
 Moreover, many of Pitt's former supporters, including the allies of Addington, joined the Opposition.
 Thus, Pitt's second ministry was considerably weaker than his first.

 Nevertheless, Pitt formed a second government, which consisted of largely Tory members with some former ministers of the previous ministry.
 These include Lord Eldon as Lord Chancellor, former Foreign Secretary Lord Hawkesbury as Home Secretary, Lord Harrowby as Foreign Secretary, the former prime ministers the Duke of Portland and Addington as Lord Privy Seal and Lord President of the Council, with Pitt's prominent allies the Viscount Melville and Lord Castlereagh as First Lord of the Admiralty and Secretary of State for the Colonies, respectively.